HarshDaga/starter-academic/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-I'm currently pursuing a Masters in Computer Science at UT Arlington.
+I'm currently pursuing a Masters in Computer Science at UT Arlington, paving my way towards a PhD in Algorithms.
+I believe that machines are inherently dumb and if a machine makes a mistake, it's the developers fault for making it do so.
+This motivates me to exhaust every possible scenario I can think of when developing something and ensure that there's no unexpected outcomes.